High School Workshops

 Facilitated by: Dr. Michelle Arnot

-Description: Dr. Michelle Arnot will provide a 45-minute live workshop on the neuropharmacology and toxicology behind how certain drugs that act in the brain can lead to substance use disorder.
-She will cover a few of the most common theories and use examples from prescription and street drugs, for example pain medication (opioids), sleeping pills and stimulants.
+Description: This workshop will focus on the neuropharmacology and toxicology behind how certain drugs that act in the brain can lead to substance use disorder.
+It will also cover a few of the most common theories and use examples from prescription and street drugs; for example, pain medication (opioids), sleeping pills and stimulants.
 The discussion will be followed by a Q&A with Dr. Arnot and students.

 Dates: